 John Monier and descendants (from Castroville)

 Bishop Jean Odin

 Antoine Eugène Pierrot

 The census of 1850 showed 647 French-born men in Texas; that of 1860 listed 1,883; in 1930 10,185 persons.
 In 1990 there were nearly 600,000 people of French descent in Texas.

 IF YOU CONTACT ME: I have changed the place where visitors to this website can make and reply to comments.
 This became necessary because comments were made on the various pages and so they could not be tracked properly.
 Comments should now be made at the BOTTOM OF THE PAGE “FORUM & COMMENTS”, if you want other people to see them and reply (or directly to me at email@example.com) .
 I have disabled the comments feature on the other pages.
 The comments that you made on various pages in the past are in my personal log, I will try to shift them to the new page, but until then the old comments will remain on the page where they were originally made.

-I reply directly to the comments by e-mail to the sender, as well as occasionally through this website.
+I reply directly to the comments by e-mail to the sender.